Right outer join

 • Sales: This table includes the fields Date, CountryID, and Units.
 The CountryID is a whole number value that represents the unique identifier from the Countries table.

-Countries table with a single row, with id set to 3 and Country set to Panama.
+Screenshot of the countries table with a single row, with ID set to 3 and Country set to Panama.

-In this example, you'll merge both tables, with the Sales table as the left table and the Countries table as the right one.
-The join will be made between the following columns.
+In this example, you merge both tables, with the Sales table as the left table and the Countries table as the right one.
+You make the join between the following columns.

 Field from the Sales table Field from the Countries table

 The goal is to create a table like the following, where the name of the country/region appears as a new Country column in the Sales table.
-Because of how the right outer join works, all rows from the right table will be brought in, but only matching rows from the left table will be kept.
+Because of how the right outer join works, all rows from the right table are brought in, but only matching rows from the left table are kept.

 1. Select the Sales query, and then select Merge queries.